 WebinarJam takes traditional online interaction to another level with both live and private chat options, moderator abilities, and sticky announcements.

 As you can prob’ly guess, this option will record your live webinar on autopilot in a perfect, second-by-second video file.

 You can then use WebinarJam’s “Replica Replay” feature to broadcast your live event later for anyone who missed it or wants to watch your recorded webinar a second time.

 If you’re looking for more flexibility with automated webinars (e.g. 24/7 on-demand webinars) — you should consider adding EverWebinar to WebinarJam.

 This feature allows you to invite any attendee to speak and interact with you during your live webinar via webcam or screen share.

 In effect, the Attendee Spotlight can turn any of your webinar attendees into co-presenters and then back into viewers again with a simple mouse click.

 • Drawing Whiteboard

-Imagine the ability to enhance your webinar slides with custom notes, highlights, and your own freehand drawings.
-WJ makes it easy.
+Imagine the ability to enhance your webinar slides with:

 You can even draw directly on your slides during your live webinar to emphasize your point while keeping your audience engaged.